Generic Name: fluticasone nasal (floo TIK a sone)

 Veramyst side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Veramyst: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Veramyst: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 severe or ongoing nosebleeds;